DaehwanKimLab/hisat2/MANUAL.markdown

 HISAT2 is distributed under the [GPLv3 license], and it runs on the command line under Linux, Mac OS X and Windows.

-A few notes:

-1) HISAT2's index (HGFM) size for the human reference genome and 12.3 million common SNPs is 6.2GB.
-The SNPs consist of 11 million single nucleotide polymorphisms, 728,000 deletions, and 555,000 insertions.
-Insertions and deletions used in this index are small (usually <20bp).
-We plan to incorporate structural variations (SV) into this index.

-2) The memory footprint of HISAT2 is relatively low, 6.7GB.

-3) The runtime of HISAT2 is estimated to be slightly slower than [HISAT] (30–100% slower for some data sets).

-4) HISAT2 provides greater accuracy for alignment of reads containing SNPs.

 [HISAT2]:          http://ccb.jhu.edu/software/hisat2
 [HISAT]:          http://ccb.jhu.edu/software/hisat
 [Bowtie2]:         http://bowtie-bio.sf.net/bowtie2